Construction and Demolition Recycling

 Kelly Ingalls, Regional Director, Construction Materials Recycling Association of Southern California (CMRA), Moderator:

-The City of Los Angeles has a C&D recycling tool kit available for free, contact the Bureau of Sanitation (213) 847-1444..
+The City of Los Angeles has a C&D recycling tool kit available for free, contact the Bureau of Sanitation (213) 847-1444.
 It lists where can you buy recycled materials.
 Since 1995 the City of Los Angeles has required use of recycled crushed miscellaneous base (CMB) and recycled concrete rather than virgin materials in road and street work.
-We see CMB as equivalent to Caltrans Class 2.
-However, many other localities do not allow the use of CMB.

 Recycling Concrete